nih-cfde/c2m2/draft-C2M2_specification/README.md

 1. a short contact sheet (name, email, etc.) referencing the DCC technical contact responsible for the submission,
 2. a single `project` record representing the submitting DCC itself (for resource attribution), and
-3. at least one **identifier namespace**, registered in advance with the CFDE (to protect IDs used by the submitting DCC to represent files, samples, etc. from potential conflicts with identifiers generated independently by other DCCs -- [see below](#c2m2-identifiers) for a full discussion of identifiers and namespaces in C2M2).
+3. at least one **identifier namespace**, registered in advance with the CFDE (to protect IDs used by the submitting DCC to represent files, samples, etc. from potential conflicts with identifiers generated independently by other DCCs -- see the [section on IDs](#c2m2-identifiers) for a full discussion of identifiers and namespaces in C2M2).

 A minimally compliant submission -- containing just the three required records and no more -- would clearly not be